Clej/curve_shape_analysis/README.rst

 To approximate this variable we can use a linear combination of functions (e.g Bspline, Fourier).
-The approximation by a known basis of function enable us to estimate its derivatives.
+The approximation by a known basis of function enable us to estimate its derivatives to capture shape features (e.g curvature,velocity,arc length).

 Installation
 ============